 That setup may have helped Sukhareva to describe autistic traits as accurately as she did.
 Her assessments were extraordinarily detailed.
 They included the children’s physical health, noting hemoglobin counts, muscle tone, gastric health, skin conditions and more.
 She documented small changes in their behavior, such as a lack of smiles, excessive movements, a nasal voice or what sparked a tantrum — in one case, seeing a funeral procession go by.
 And she spoke with many family members — parents, grandparents, aunts and uncles — observing that some atypical behaviors ran in families.
 Her descriptions were so vivid, readers could recognize “each [child] in the street, or at least in a classroom,” Manouilenko says.

 Another facility like the sanatorium, dubbed the Forest School, housed dozens of children on the outskirts of Moscow.
 Altogether, the staff evaluated about 1,000 children over a period of a few years.
 Throughout her life, Sukhareva launched similar schools all over the country.
 But her reach stopped at the borders, hindered in part by political and language barriers.
 Only a small fraction of Russian research from that time was translated into other languages besides German.
-And although her 1925 paper on autism traits appeared in German the following year, the translation butchered her name, misspelling it as “Ssucharewa.”
+And although her 1925 paper on autism traits appeared in German the following year, the transliteration of her name (spelled “Ssucharewa”) may have made it difficult for readers in other countries to locate the researcher or the research.
 That paper did not reach the English-speaking world until 1996, some 15 years after Sukhareva’s death, when British child psychiatrist Sula Wolff stumbled upon it.

 There is another, darker reason why Sukhareva’s work may have been lost for so long, Manouilenko says.
 Given the limited number of psychiatry journals at the time, it is possible that Asperger, for whom Asperger syndrome was named, read Sukhareva’s paper in German and chose not to cite it.
 Earlier this year, historians Edith Sheffer and Herwig Czech independently reported that they had found evidence of Asperger’s cooperation with the Nazi Party, and that he may have sent dozens of disabled children to be euthanized.
 Sukhareva was Jewish, and Asperger may not have wanted to give her credit.
 Manouilenko offers a more benign possibility: Given Asperger’s position, he may not have been permitted or felt able to credit Sukhareva.